What is the Medical Elective Internship in Belize all about?

-Volunteer in Belize and lend a hand in public hospitals and clinics that serve the local citizens, regardless of their income.
-Free public hospitals and clinics are typically underfunded, understaffed and struggling to meet the needs of everyone they care for.
-Help is needed in all aspects of the running of the clinics, from basic nursing care to surgeries.
-Interns will gain valuable clinical experience, which will look great for future employers, and you’ll be providing valuable help where it is needed most.
-If you are a pre-med student looking for experience to help you get a feel for clinical work overseas before you start medical school and want to be involved in a formalised appraisal system to help with university credit, rotation and placement requirements, this is a great formal programme that allows you to achieve this.
+You will gain valuable clinical experience, which will look great for future employers, and you’ll be providing valuable help where it is needed most.
 You will work alongside a local qualified doctor who will mentor you during your stay.
-If you do have focus in a specific area of medicine, then please let us know and we will place you in line with that.
-This elective is designed to provide hands on experience to students prior to graduating.
+If you do have a focus on a specific area of medicine, then please let us know, and we will place you in line with that.
+This elective is designed to provide hands-on experience to students prior to graduating.

 The local hospital will benefit from additional pairs of hands when interns work alongside locally qualified doctors and medical staff.
 Medical students can get unique and valuable hands-on experience working with patients from communities in a developing country, and the practitioners will support and assess your work to feedback to your school body.
 It is a great opportunity for you to develop your CV/Resume.

 The role of the volunteer depends largely on their skills and experience.
 Medical students, duties may include administering medication, giving vaccinations, taking vitals and providing general health care, shadowing lead practitioners and providing assistance on daily routines.
-Those with specialist skills can be placed as required in areas including: Urology, Gynaecology, Dermatology, Pharmacy, dentistry, ER, mobile clinics and General Practitioners..
+Those with specialist skills can be placed as required in areas including Urology, Gynecology, Dermatology, Pharmacy, dentistry, mobile clinics and General Practitioners.
 Your competence will be monitored by the local team and feedback given to you regarding your progress.
 Please be aware that any treatment will be at the discretion of the local team and will be determined by the skills, aptitude and attitude displayed during your placement.

-All volunteers must be in their final year of medical school onto be accepted onto this placement.
+All volunteers must be in their final year of medical school to be accepted onto this placement.

 Please bring a laptop with you to document your learning during your placement.